philiprn/abcd/README.md

 # abcd

-TTTThis repository accompanies the paper:
+This repository accompanies the paper:

 *Predictor discovery in epidemiological cohort data using gradient boosted decision trees and SHAP: a worked example*